-The MSHN Quality Assessment and Performance Improvement Program (QAPIP) provides a structure for quality improvement in alignment with the MSHN Strategic Plan through performance monitoring.
+The MSHN Quality Assessment and Performance Improvement Program (QAPIP) provides a comprehensive program and structure for quality improvement in alignment with the MSHN Strategic Plan through performance monitoring.
 Additionally, the MSHN QAPIP aligns with the quality assessment and performance improvement program interventions as identified in the Michigan Department of Health and Human Services (MDHHS) Comprehensive Quality Strategy (CQS).
 Responsibilities of the quality management program are outlined in the QAPIP Plan.
+(42 CFR 438.330(a)(1))